The Rag Man

 The Rag Man is a 1925 American comedy-drama film starring Jackie Coogan.
 The film was directed by Edward F. Cline, and written by Willard Mack.
 This was the first Jackie Coogan movie made entirely under the MGM banner.

 Plot

-Tim Kelly (Jackie Coogan) is a kid who runs away from an orphanage on the Lower East Side in New York after a fire breaks out.
-He ends up taking refuge with Max (Max Davidson), a lonely junk man who is down on his luck after being cheated out of a patent fortune by some unscrupulous lawyers.
+Tim Kelly is a kid who runs away from an orphanage on the Lower East Side in New York after a fire breaks out.
+He ends up taking refuge with Max, a lonely junk man who is down on his luck after being cheated out of a patent fortune by some unscrupulous lawyers.
 Little Kelly and Max form a partnership in the bottle and rag business, and eventually become close companions.